 The humble General Service trailer is still in widespread use, we should combine the two, improving flexibility and maximising investment.
-The current general service trailer can fit a pallet, but it has no ability to self-load and unload.
+The current general service trailer can fit a pallet, but it cannot self-load and unload.
 It is also fair that they are used to carry a miscellany of items, not multiples of the same thing.

 We no longer have the ATMP in service, and with them went the Self Loading Pallet Trailers.

 Pallets can be for liquids, fuel or potable water.
-For fuel, pallet tanks can be self bunded and come fitted with basic dispensing equipment, water can be carried in a rigid tank or collapsible bladder.
+For fuels, pallet tanks can be bunded and come fitted with basic dispensing equipment, water can be carried in a rigid tank or collapsible bladder.

-More modern systems such as JMICs can also be used.
+More modern systems such as JMIC can also be used.

 For more substantial loads at road speeds, manufacturers include EHSLift n Go and Perimeter Security, the latter also produces an adjustable version that can be used for small containers and concertina wire coils.
-The Dutch company Pallet Trailer produces a number of models for road use, the largest able to lift and carry a 1.8-tonne pallet.
+The Dutch company Pallet Trailer produces many models for road use, the largest being able to lift and carry a 1.8-tonne pallet.

-The principle of operation s the same for all of these, reverse onto a pallet load, align the forks, lift, lock and drive away.
+The principle of operation is the same for all of these, reverse onto a pallet load, align the forks, lift, lock, and drive away.
 The lift mechanism can be manual or electrical.

 The Haulit Trailer takes a different approach, using a tilting load bed and rollers

-This is perhaps quicker into use but relies on some mechanical handling to load, and is maybe too large for this application.
+This is perhaps quicker to use but relies on some mechanical handling to load, and is maybe too large for this application.

 What about the ability to just throw multiple things into a conventional trailer, easy, just use a pallet box with sidewalls.